Seemavij/chandrayaan3/README.md

 Tools
-EzGif was used to resize GIF images. cooler was used to create the color palette. mockupGen was used for responsive mockup png. image optimizer was used to resize images.
+EzGif was used to resize GIF images. cooler was used to create the color palette. am I responsive was used for responsive mockup png. image optimizer was used to resize images.

 ####